Licensing a Product: Everything You Need to Know

 The licensor will not have the freedom to license his/her product elsewhere.
 Licensors may lose some, if not all, creative input towards the product/service because the licensee will get to make important decisions about the venture’s future.
 Licensors may disagree with some of the executive decisions, and the venture may fail from poor execution of strategy.
 Comparing licensing to crowdsourcing, licensing will cost more because you will need to invest more money to make it worthy enough to be licensed.

 If you need help licensing a product, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.